Home » Easy Whole Wheat French Toast (Stuffed)

 • There are so many delicious options with whole wheat french toast.
 You can use any flavor of jam such as strawberry, raspberry, blueberry or lingonberry.

 I’ve been making french toast variations for years and it happens to be one of my sons favorite breakfast foods.
-I love to make him something he loves but I want to stay away from frozen store bought foods as much as I can.
+Because of that, I love creating something he enjoys while staying away from frozen foods.
 Whole wheat french toast is great for the weekends but can be enjoyed any day of the week.
+If you’re craving more sweet breakfast recipes, check out my Overnight Apple French Toast Casserole with Pumpkin or my Pumpkin Apple Pie Cinnamon Rolls.
 I hope you enjoy this recipe as much as we did!

 Looking for other recipe ideas?
 Subscribe to my monthly newsletter and receive delicious recipes sent straight to your inbox!